-Port City’s Fishermen Livelihood Support Society grants Rs.
-16 million to 8 Village Fishery Associations in Negombo and Wattala
+Port City’s Fishermen Livelihood Support Society Gifts Rs.
+16 million To 8 Village Fishery Associations in Negombo and Wattala

-The grant will provide thousands of fisher families the opportunity to receive welfare, as well as support for self-employment etc; through the respective fishery associations.br>
+The grant will provide thousands of fisher families the opportunity to receive welfare, as well as support for self-employment etc; through the respective fishery associations.

 The project company, through the FLSSL programme, previously distributed more than Rs.
 130 million amongst 65 village fishery associations located along the Wattala and Negombo coastal belt.
 These associations, which were registered with the Fisheries Department, received Rs 2 million each.